 The hall is owned by the village and is run as a Charitable Trust Charity Number 523266

-Chair – Pat Davison, Secretary – Prue Campbell, Treasurer – Richard Mann,
+Chair – Sylvia Spinks, Secretary – Prue Campbell, Treasurer – Richard Mann,

 Karen Mann runs the 200 Club Fundraising Lottery on behalf of the Village Hall.

 The hall is at the centre of village life and many regular events take place here

 and is also normally available for parties, discos, quizzes, children’s parties etc. At present a number of restrictions apply.
 Please contact the booking secretary for more detail.

 Little Weighton is on the Yorkshire Wolds close to the Market town of Beverley and the city of Hull.
 Two miles away is the historic beacon site on the hills of High Hunsley and the Wolds Way long distance footpath.
 It has a village green and an attractive pond.